Stock Market Prices Prediction Using Machine Learning and Deep Learning

 Inference

 Wow!
-The LSTM model can be tuned for various parameters such as changing the number of LSTM layers, adding dropout value or increasing the number of epochs.
+The LSTM model can be tuned for various parameters, such as changing the number of LSTM layers, adding a dropout value, or increasing the number of epochs.
 But are the predictions from LSTM enough to identify whether the stock price will increase or decrease?
 Certainly not!

-As I mentioned at the start of the article, stock price is affected by the news about the company and other factors like demonetization or merger/demerger of the companies.
-There are certain intangible factors as well which can often be impossible to predict beforehand.
+As I mentioned at the start of the article, stock price is affected by news about the company and other factors like demonetization or merger/demerger.
+Certain intangible factors as well can often be impossible to predict beforehand.

 Conclusion

-Time series forecasting is a very intriguing field to work with, as I have realized during my time writing these articles.
-There is a perception in the community that it’s a complex field, and while there is a grain of truth in there, it’s not so difficult once you get the hang of the basic techniques.
+Time series forecasting is a very intriguing field, as I have realized while writing these articles.
+The community perceives it as a complex field, and while there is a grain of truth in that, it’s not so difficult once you get the hang of the basic techniques.

 Frequently Asked Questions